The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 P﻿lease note that this guide is intended for Viper at Level 100.
 For information prior to reaching Level 100, please visit the [Leveling Guide.](https://www.thebalanceffxiv.com/jobs/melee/viper/leveling-guide/)

-Please note that images in this guide are placeholders for the time being and will be updated with better quality images and graphics when we have access to the HQ icons via the Fan Kit.
+Do also keep in mind that images in this guide are placeholders for the time being and will be updated with better quality images and graphics when we have access to the HQ icons via the Fan Kit.
 We thank you for your patience.

 ## 1﻿.1 Overview